tweibley/legate/docs/authentication-plan.md

 ## 5. Session State & Security

-*   The `Adk::SessionService` needs to store obtained credentials (access tokens, refresh tokens).
+*   The existing `ADK::SessionService::Redis` implementation will be used and enhanced to store obtained credentials (access tokens, refresh tokens, etc.) alongside other session state.
 *   **Security is paramount:**
-    *   Avoid storing sensitive tokens directly in insecure session backends (like plain database columns or simple file storage).
-    *   **Recommendation:** Integrate with secure secret management solutions (e.g., HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager) or use strong, key-managed encryption (e.g., Ruby's `OpenSSL` or libraries like `attr_encrypted` with proper key management) if storing directly in a database.
-    *   The default `InMemorySessionService` is acceptable for testing but not production.
+    *   The current `Redis` service stores the `state` hash as plain JSON.
+This **must be modified**.
+Sensitive credentials stored within the session `state` hash (or potentially via `save_scoped_state`) **must** be encrypted before being stored in Redis.
+    *   **Encryption Strategy:** Use the `rbnacl` gem ([https://www.rubydoc.info/gems/rbnacl](https://www.rubydoc.info/gems/rbnacl)) for authenticated encryption (e.g., `RbNaCl::SimpleBox` or `RbNaCl::SecretBox`).
+Encryption must occur *before* JSON serialization (if encrypting the whole state) or applied to specific sensitive values within the state hash *before* the final serialization.
+    *   **Decryption Strategy:** Correspondingly, decryption using `rbnacl` must occur *after* retrieving data from Redis and *after* JSON parsing (if decrypting specific fields) or *before* JSON parsing (if the whole state blob was encrypted).
+    *   **Key Management:** The `ADK::SessionService::Redis#initialize` method must be updated to securely load and manage the `rbnacl` encryption key.
+This key **must not** be hardcoded.
+Options include environment variables (preferred initially) or integration with dedicated secret management systems.
+    *   **Selective Encryption (Optional):** Consider encrypting only specific sensitive fields within the state hash (like `:access_token`, `:refresh_token`) rather than the entire state blob for potential performance benefits, though this adds complexity to the serialization/deserialization logic.
+    *   The default `ADK::SessionService::InMemory` remains acceptable only for testing/development due to its lack of persistence and inherent security limitations if storing sensitive data.
-    *   Consider storing only short-lived access tokens in the session state if possible, using refresh tokens stored more securely to get new access tokens when needed.
+*   Consider storing only short-lived access tokens in the session state if possible, using encrypted refresh tokens stored securely to get new access tokens when needed (reduces exposure of access tokens).

 ## 6. Key Classes/Modules to Implement